Hunger in America could get worse as supply chains tighten – KION546

 Monroe County in Rochester, where Beyond the Sanctuary operates out of a nearly 200-year-old historic African-American church that was part of the Underground Railroad, has one of the state’s highest levels of food insecurity.

-Even the most recent Census Bureau data shows overall poverty, including child poverty rates have declined in Rochester, it still ranks third among the top 10 poorest cities among the top 75 US metropolitan areas.
+Even as the most recent Census Bureau data shows overall poverty, rates — including child poverty — have declined in Rochester, it still ranks third among the top 10 poorest cities among the top 75 US metropolitan areas.
 “We’re a food pantry in an area that also has one of the highest child poverty rates in the country,” said Allen.

 President Biden said his $1.9 trillion American Rescue Plan, signed into law last March, aims to cut child poverty by more than half by providing enhanced child tax credits for one year to families with certain income thresholds.
 Researchers at Columbia University’s Center on Poverty and Social Policy estimate the effort could help reduce overall child poverty in America by 45%.